Skip to main content

 Is Charleston autism friendly?

 Charleston scores highly for autism and SEN suitability, with an overall SEN score of 85/100 from our analysis of parent reviews.
 Charleston is a genuinely welcoming venue with beautiful countryside grounds and a lovely garden that visitors find soul-enriching.
 The staff are attentive, the café is pleasant, and the experience tends to be consistent and calm—particularly during quieter periods.
 The audio tour does require headphones rather than playing aloud, which is worth knowing in advance if your child uses audio support.
+This is based on limited review data, so contact the venue directly to discuss your child's needs.

 Does Charleston offer free entry for carers?